sliska314/getting_and_cleaning_data_course_project/CodeBook.md

 ### Step 2.2: extracts only the measurements on the mean and standard deviation for each measurement

 The grep function is used to select features with names that include either '-mean()' or '-std()'.
 The subset of columns corresponding the the selected features, subjects, and activities are used to redefine the data frame df.
-Column names are also added in this substep.
+Column names are also added in this step.

 * select_feature_ind (*variable*): selected feature indices (names finishing in either '-mean()' or  '-std()')
 * select_df_ind (*variable*): selected data frame columns (recall 'subject', 'activity' are the first and second columns)